 Excessive Methane Readings Reported in the Arctic

 Around 1250 ppb (parts per billion by volume) is the energy or ‘heat balance’ for methane.
 This approximation was established by Dr. James Hansen, Former Director of the NASA Goddard Instituted for Space Studies.
 We are currently at about 1860+ ppb for CH4.
 At atmospheric concentrations over 1250 ppb, this powerful greenhouse gas contributes to excessive heating of the Earth.
 This figure was stated in Dr. Hansen’s book, ‘Storms of My Grandchildren.’
 Recent methane readings in the Arctic have been extremely high.
-Many researchers are monitoring this situation daily with some shock.

 The latest methane readings reported by the National Oceanic and Atmospheric Administration (NOAA) in the Arctic have been in the red zone and higher.
 Trends in methane can be found on the NOAA trends tracking ESRL page.
 The following chart from NOAA shows a lot of red.
 The pink coding in the Arctic indicates the extreme high end.
 Methane readings are typically noted by researchers in the troposphere, where weather happens, is at approximately 450-500 millibars.
-Readings are now well above vanguard numbers for methane to date:
+Readings are now well above vanguard numbers for methane to date.

 Recent Methane Spikes Reported